Fuze: Proximity

-Remote detonators
+Remote detonation

-Remote detonators use wires or radio waves to remotely command the device to detonate.
+Detonation can be triggered from distant sources of interaction.
+This can be accomplished both by mechanical and electronic means.
+Electronic or electrical remote detonators use wires or electromagnetic radiation (such as radio waves or infrared light) to remotely command the device to detonate.
+This can be achieved by either a deliberate command from a transmitter apparatus, or by autonomous transmission of a signal, or sensing of an interruption of a continuous signal.
+A simple example of an electrical wired remote detonator is known as a blasting machine, a device used since the 19th century.
+Vast and sophisticated systems like Dead Hand could also technically fall within this category.

+Mechanical remote detonators use some type of mechanical linkage, usually a lanyard or tripwire, but sophisticated rigid linkages are also a possibility.
+Lanyards have been commonly employed by artillery pull primers.
+Lanyards continue to be used to trigger primer detonations in modern emplaced artillery, for safety reasons.
+Such devices are no longer of the friction primer type, using modern impact or electronic primer ignition systems.

-Barometric fuze
+Barometric

 Barometric fuzes cause a bomb to detonate at a certain pre-set altitude above sea level by means of a radar, barometric altimeter or an infrared rangefinder.

-Combination fuze
+Combinations

 A fuze assembly may include more than one fuze in series or parallel arrangements.
 The RPG-7 usually has an impact (PIBD) fuze in parallel with a 4.5 second time fuze, so detonation should occur on impact, but otherwise takes place after 4.5 seconds.
 Military weapons containing explosives have fuzing systems including a series time fuze to ensure that they do not initiate (explode) prematurely within a danger distance of the munition launch platform.
 In general, the munition has to travel a certain distance, wait for a period of time (via a clockwork, electronic or chemical delay mechanism), or have some form of arming pin or plug removed.
 Only when these processes have occurred will the arming process of the series time fuze be complete.
 Mines often have a parallel time fuze to detonate and destroy the mine after a pre-determined period to minimize casualties after the anticipated duration of hostilities.
 Detonation of modern naval mines may require simultaneous detection of a series arrangement of acoustic, magnetic, and/or pressure sensors to complicate mine-sweeping efforts.